[Photo by Jon Tyson on Unsplash]

 A: If you are between 13 and 18 years of age, sign up for an account, fill out all the little info boxes so we know you're real, not a bot, and so we can contact you about publication, events, etc. Pick a username that you would like to see as your anonymous nom de plume, something other than your real name.
 If you are 12 years of age, you are welcome to join YWP but you will need parental permission for your account to be approved.
 Teachers may also open accounts and submit work. on behalf of students younger than 12 and those who do not have their own YWP accounts.
 Once your account is approved, you can begin submitting posts to your own blog, write to the challenges or go your own way and write anything you like, submit photos, art, video, audio.
 You can also comment on other writers' and artists' work and chat with them on Tiny Writes and in the YWP Book Club.
 It's a community, and it's really fun!

 Q: My question isn't listed here.
-Who do I contact?
+What do I do?